layerssss/clashjs_on_rails/README.md

 Open http://localhost:3000/ to setup your players info and getting a URL to issue GET and PUT from the client.

-Open http://localhost:3000/players/battle/ in a browser tab to run the battle ground logic / Clash.js.
+Open the "Battle" link in a browser tab to run the battle ground logic / Clash.js.
 Make sure you have one and only one open tab of this as the whole battle ground logic will run inside that browser tab.